andrasbarany/possessives-experiment-ibex/elooadaas/README.md

 - If presuppositions trigger object agreement, we'd expect less variation?
   Also the suffix is not a presupposition trigger, we know this from the have-construction

+### Igazi eredmények

+- SUBJ-AGR bad with any kind of possessed DO
+    - We don't find the results from the literature
+    - Too few participants?

+- What's the trigger?
+    - Indefinite objects cannot trigger object agreement;
+    - But indefinite possessed objects do
+    - uniqueness vs. non-uniqueness
+    - specificity doesn't play a role in either case

+- So something about possessed DOs triggers agreement?
+    - *-ja/-je*: Do not correlate with interpretation (Szabolcsi 1994)
+    - What's in the DP hypothesis?
+    - We find **significant differences** between
+        - possessed DOs with nom possessors (which **cannot** take a determiner)
+        - and possessed DOs with DAT and null possessors without determiners
+    - Are there significant differences between
+        - null possessors with and without determiners (B1 vs. B2)?
+        - dative possessors with and without determiners (last experiment)

+- The data seem to point towards a syntactic trigger: not so much the DP itself, but the presence of a determiner?